Samantha Mumba: 1998–2006: Gotta Tell You and acting

 In 2001, Mumba contributed to the track "You Raise Me Up" by the Celtic Tenors.
 An EP titled Samantha Sings Christmas was released at Christmas 2001, which included covers of "White Christmas" and "All I Want for Christmas Is You".
 Samantha Sings Christmas was also included as a bonus disc on some editions of Gotta Tell You.

 In 2002, Mumba released a new single "I'm Right Here".
-The video features Damian Marley, son of Bob Marley.
-The single became Mumba's fifth UK and Irish top five single.
+The video features Damian Marley, son of the late Caribbean singer Bob Marley.
+The single became Mumba's fifth top-five single in the British Isles.
 Rumours circulated that Mumba was getting ready to release a second album, Woman and that due to the poor sales of the lead single "I'm Right Here" in the US and a short lived time on the UK chart, she was dropped from her label.
 However, Mumba has since confirmed she was unable to release any new material anyway, due to contract restrictions following the restructure of Polydor Records, which resulted in her being dropped.
 In 2007, she stated on the Late Late Show that there never was a second album, and the tracks leaked on the internet were attempts by her to find a new sound.

 Mumba's second venture into films was in 2003, where she appeared in the film Spin the Bottle.
 In October 2006, a compilation album, The Collection, was released.
 The album features songs from Gotta Tell You, B-sides and two new tracks including her single "I'm Right Here".

+2013–2019: The Hit and festivals

 In June 2013, Mumba confirmed her musical comeback on Twitter.
 On 16 August 2013 she appeared on the RTÉ television show The Hit to compete for a spot in the show's final.
 The song selected for chart battle was "Somebody Like Me" which was released on iTunes immediately afterwards and competed against "Thinking of You" by Irish band Republic of Loose.
 The song peaked at number five on the Irish Singles Chart, marking her first hit single in 11 years.

-On 25 June 2015, Mumba played a gig as part of the Dublin Pride Festival, which was described as “fierce glam”.
+On 25 June 2015, Mumba played a gig as part of the Dublin Pride Festival, which was described as "fierce glam altogether".
 In early 2017, she participated in a celebrity version of MasterChef Ireland and went on to fill in as co-host on The 6 O'Clock Show while Lucy Kennedy took maternity leave.
-In 2018, she made her comeback onto British television, firstly as a guest and then a panellist on Loose Women and has confirmed her return to music, sharing pictures of herself in the studio with the likes of Wanya Morris and MNEK.
+In 2018, she made her comeback onto British television, firstly as a guest and then a panellist on Loose Women and has confirmed her return to music, sharing pictures of herself in the studio with the likes of Wanya Morris (of Boyz II Men) and MNEK.
 In January 2019 she confirmed that she hoped to release a second album before the end of the year, but this did not happen.